View of Kampala, the capital of Uganda

 Human rights under threat

 The law has met with harsh international criticism.
 Criticism has also arisen within Uganda.
-Several lawsuits have been filed against the law before Uganda's Constitutional Court (see also Political situation).
+Several petitioners challenged the law in Uganda's Constitutional Court.
+In its decision of 3 April 2024, the Court upheld the anti-homosexuality law, stating that it was constitutional.
+It only revoked individual parts of the law (see also Political situation).

 Generous refugee policy

 Uganda is among the biggest hosts of refugees in Africa.
-Some 1.5 million displaced people (as at December 2023), most of them from South Sudan and the Democratic Republic of the Congo, are staying in Uganda.
+Some 1.8 million displaced people (as at end of October 2024), most of them from South Sudan and the Democratic Republic of the Congo, are staying in Uganda.
 The government pursues a very generous policy on refugees, which is considered to be exemplary across Africa.
 However, that policy is now reaching its limits, as host communities' capacity to provide shelter and basic services is nearly exhausted.
 Moreover, the regions hosting refugees are experiencing increasing pressure on natural resources and sources of livelihood such as fertile land, forests, and water.

 German development cooperation with Uganda